jeraldbianan/jeraldbianan/README.md

 - 👋 Hello!
-I'm Jerald
+I'm Jerald and I am a Full Stack Web Developer
-- 👀 My Ultimate goal is to become a Front-end Web Development Expert
-- 🌱 I’m currently studying VUE.js📗 and Quasar
+- 🌱 I’m using VUE.js📗 and Quasar for the Front-End and Firebase for the Back-end
-- 💞️ I’m looking to collaborate on anything that is related to Front End Web development that is using Vue3 and Quasar
 - 📫 you can reach me at jeraldbianan@gmail.com